 REPORT ON CORPORATE GOVERNANCE & MANAGEMENT DISCUSSION AND ANALYSIS

 Pursuant to Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 a separate section titled Report on CorporateGovernance' forms part of this Annual Report which also includes certain disclosures thatare required as per the Companies Act 2013.

-Pursuant to Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 and Housing Finance Companies - CorporateGovernance (National Housing Bank) Directions 2016 a separate section titledManagement Discussion and Analysis' forms part of this Annual Report.
+Pursuant to the Securities and Exchange Board of India (Listing Obligations andDisclosure Requirements) Regulations 2015 and Housing Finance Companies - CorporateGovernance (National Housing Bank) Directions 2016 a separate section titledManagement Discussion and Analysis' forms part of this Annual Report.

 BUSINESS RESPONSIBILITY REPORT

-Pursuant to Regulation 34(2) of the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 as amended a separate sectiontitled Business Responsibility Report (BRR) forms part of this Annual Report whichdescribes the Company's performance and activities from environmental social andgovernance perspective.
-The BRR is also available on the website of your Company at theURL: https:// www.dhfl.com/wp-content/uploads/2017/06/Business-Responsibility-Report-FY-2016-17.pdf.
+Pursuant to Regulation 34(2) of the Securities and Exchange Board of India (ListingObligations and Disclosure Requirements) Regulations 2015 as amended a separate sectiontitled Business Responsibility Report (BRR) forms part of this Annual Report whichdescribes your Company's performance and activities from environmental social andgovernance perspective.
+The BRR is also available on the website of your Company at theURL: https:// www.dhfl.com/docs/default-source/default-document-library/business-responsibility-report.pdf

 EXTRACT OF ANNUAL RETURN